MicrosoftDocs/powerquery-docs/powerquery-docs/WaitRetry.md

 responseCode = Value.Metadata(response)[Response.Status]
 ```

-Based on whether `responseCode ` is 200 or 500, you can either process the result as normal, or follow your wait-retry logic that you'll flesh out in the next section.
+Based on whether `responseCode` is 200 or 500, you can either process the result as normal, or follow your wait-retry logic that you'll flesh out in the next section.

->[!Note]
-> We recommended that you use `Binary.Buffer` to force Power Query to cache the `Web.Contents` results if you'll be implementing complex logic such as the Wait-Retry pattern shown here.
-This prevents Power Query's multi-threaded execution from making multiple calls with potentially inconsistent results.
+## IsRetry
+Power Query has a local cache that stores the results of previous calls to Web.Contents.
+When polling the same URL for a new response, or when retrying after an error status,
+you'll need to ensure that the query ignores any cached results.
+You can do this by including the `IsRetry` option in the call to the `Web.Contents` function.

 ## Value.WaitFor
 `Value.WaitFor()` is a standard [helper function](HelperFunctions.md) that can usually be used with no modification.
 It works by building a List of retry attempts.